 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Vitamin D is completely different than most other vitamins.

 In fact, it’s a steroid hormone produced from cholesterol when your skin is exposed to the sun.

-For this reason, vitamin D is often referred to as the "sunshine" vitamin.
+For this reason, vitamin D is often referred to as “the sunshine vitamin.”

-In fact, according to data from 2005-2006, a whopping 41.6% of the US population is deficient in this critical vitamin/hormone (4).
+In fact, around 41.6% of the U.S. population is deficient (

 This article explains everything you need to know about vitamin D.